 After making your selection, again select Choose which tracks appear in track list from the context menu to implement this selection.
+Those tracks marked with a red Y will now be hidden.
+The command Show all tracks implement this selection.
 Those tracks marked with a red X will now be hidden.
 The command Show all tracks in track list will restore them to view.
 Also, you can choose whether to Show tooltips in MIDI track list.